 Therapeutic Use Exemptions (TUE) – According to World Bowling Anti Doping Rules 4.4: “Athletes with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a Therapeutic Use Exemption (TUE).”

-– athletes included by WTBA in its Registered Testing Pool and
+– athletes included by WB in its Testing Pool and

 – other Athletes participating in an International Event identified by WTBA must obtain a TUE from WTBA.
 The international events identified by WTBA are all our World Championships